A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Conclusion

 Case study on a VPP operation problem with wind power reveals the occurrence of the quality/value “reversal”.
 That is, although the issued forecasts have the largest Winkler score, the operational cost of the subsequent decision-making is the smallest.
 Also, its good operational performance is demonstrated under different NCP levels.
 And the operational advantage of the proposed value-oriented PI approach is especially evident under larger penetration of wind power.

 The goal of this paper is to call for an emphasis on linking forecasting and decision-making.
 It is necessary to develop other value-oriented forecasting products, such as point forecast, probability density forecast, to name a few, in the future work.
+Furthermore, the actions for selecting proper probability proportion in a range are discrete.
+Therefore, it is still required to explore the continuous action in the future.
+Besides, how to generate value-oriented PI for decision-making problems with temporal dependent constraints is also worth studying.
+And, although the main focus of this work is providing a value-oriented univariate PI forecasting, the value-oriented multivariate PI forecasting is a challenging topic and deserves more investigation.